forrestaj64/Red_vs_Blue/project2.md

 Log Analysis and Attack Characterization

 Analysis: Identifying the Port Scan

 </images/ >

     ● The port scan occurred around 04:45 am; 377 packets were sent from source IP 192.168.1.

     ● The activity moved from port to port, indicating that this was a port scan

 Analysis: Finding the Request for the Hidden Directory

 </images/ >

     ● There were 2 requests at 10:59 on Nov 17

     ● connect_to_corp_server is the filename.
-It contains details on how to connect to the /WebDAV share, including a hash ryan's password.
+It contains details on how to connect to the /WebDAV share, including a hash of ryan's password.

 Analysis: Uncovering the Brute Force Attack

 </images/ >

 ● 11171 requests were made in the attack

 ● 11170 requests had been made before the attacker discovered the password

 Analysis: Finding the WebDAV Connection